ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ```

-A few different variants to work around this has been invented [(75)](https://youtu.be/82jVpEmAEV4?t=2455).

-One way is to use a signed loop counter also when the container has an unsigned size.
+Can we save it by making the loop counter signed [(75)](https://youtu.be/82jVpEmAEV4?t=2455) and cast the unsigned container size?
 ```cpp
 void work(Container& container)
 {